het-tanis/prolug-labs/Linux-Labs/201-attempted-user-login/step2/text.md

 The one user that is supposed to exist is realuser.

-Create a realuser account on both systems
+Create a realuser account on both systems.

 Ensure that root can log in as that user.